HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Applicant Email Address:

-All applicants are encouraged to provide an email address on all applications.
-When an email is provided, the licensees will receive an electronic issuance of an official copy of their licenses upon application grant.
+All applicants are required to provide an email address on all applications.
+The licensees will receive an electronic issuance of an official copy of their licenses upon application grant.
 Certain email preferences and email services may potentially block or filter incoming email attachments.
 Applicants should set their email preferences to allow incoming email from authorizations@fcc.gov before their applications are submitted.

-If no email address is provided, the licensees will need to login to ULS and download their authorizations, as no paper copies are distributed.
+If no email notification is received, the licensees will need to login to ULS and download their authorizations, as no paper copies are distributed.
 The instructions for downloading an authorization can be found at: [https://www.fcc.gov/support/universal-licensing-system-uls-resources/how-obtain-official-authorizations-uls](https://www.fcc.gov/support/universal-licensing-system-uls-resources/how-obtain-official-authorizations-uls).
 Email questions about this process to [ulsebf@fcc.gov](mailto:ulsebf@fcc.gov).

 ## Basic Qualification Question:

-If an applicant answers Yes to this question not only should the SM confirm that the answer is correct, but make it clear that there are additional steps to their application with the FCC.
+If an applicant answers Yes to this question not only should the SM confirm that the answer is correct, but also make it clear that there are additional steps to their application with the FCC.
 Providing the application file number and the instructions on the back of the 605 may be needed.
 This may be the first time the applicant has applied for an amateur radio license and may need a little extra explanation.
 ExamTools does provide instructions when the applicants register, but the information is currently **not** included with the session information notification email when they register.